-Applications in 2017 for entry to GAMSAT Consortium medical schools and the University of Melbourne Doctor of Dental Surgery and Doctor of Optometry in 2018 are made through GEMSAS.
-Applications from domestic applicants for medicine and Dental Surgery will open in early May 2017 and close on 31 May 2017 at 11.59pm AEST.
-Domestic applicants for the Doctor of Optometry should check the Optometry Admissions Guide for dates of First and Second offer rounds.
+Applications in 2020 for entry to GAMSAT Consortium medical schools and the University of Melbourne Doctor of Dental Surgery and Doctor of Optometry in 2021 are made through GEMSAS.
+Applications from domestic applicants for medicine and Dental Surgery will open in early May 2020 and close on 11 June 2020 at 5pm AEST.
+Domestic applicants for the Doctor of Optometry should check the Optometry Admissions Guide for dates.

 Grade Point Averages (GPAs) will be calculated by GEMSAS according to an agreed formula.
 Some local variations will be applied.
 If you want to work out your GPA for each of the schools you are applying to, please follow the general guidelines and then apply any local variations for schools in your list of preferences.

 A GPA calculator is available for use on our application page at www.applygemsas.edu.au.

 The Graduate Australian Medical School Admissions Test (GAMSAT) has been developed by the Australian Council for Educational Research (ACER) in conjunction with the Consortium of Graduate Medical Schools to assist in the selection of students to graduate-entry medical programs at participating schools.
 GAMSAT is designed to assess the capacity to undertake high level intellectual studies in a demanding course.

 GAMSAT 2020 will be held on Saturday March 21 2020.
 Registrations to sit GAMSAT close in early February 2020.
 See the GAMSAT website for full details.